getmental/transcribe_youtube/README.md

 # Transcribe YouTube

-Get a text transcript of a YouTube video via the CLI
+Get a text transcript of a YouTube video via the CLI, then ask an arbitrary question about the transcript to GPT4

 # Requirements
 Have `OPENAI_API_KEY` in your shell, or have a `.env` file (gitignored!) with your `OPENAI_API_KEY` in the root dir